Early Assurance Program

 All applicants are strongly encouraged to complete their coursework for a traditional grade when the option to do so exists.
 This is particularly true for prerequisite and science courses.
 The Early Assurance program is a competitive and highly selective admissions option.
 Since the MCAT is waived for EAP applicants, this puts greater emphasis on coursework and grades to determine an applicant’s fit and readiness for medical school.

 Again, we strongly encourage EAP applicants to complete coursework for a traditional grade.
 Exceptions to this will be considered on a case by case basis.
-Exceptions should only be requested in extenuating situations or where the option is deemed appropriate.
+Exceptions should only be requested in extenuating situations or where the option is deemed appropriate, and requests should be made prior to opting for Pass/Fail grading.